AI Governance | | 17 min read

 13. AI Incident Response

-An AI incident may involve sensitive data entered into an unapproved tool, AI output sent to a customer without review, incorrect AI-generated compliance content, unauthorized AI access to restricted information, prompt injection affecting system behavior, an AI agent taking an unintended action, a vendor AI breach, a model update causing degraded performance, or AI-generated records that cannot be explained.
+They may involve sensitive data entered into an unapproved tool, content generated by AI sent to a customer without review, a prompt injection issue, an agent taking the wrong action, a vendor model change, a degraded workflow, or records the organization cannot explain.

 The incident response process should define how employees report AI issues, who investigates, how evidence is preserved, when legal, compliance, security, privacy, or audit is notified, when external notification may be needed, how the AI workflow is paused or restricted, how remediation is tracked, and how lessons learned are fed back into governance.